Are Nitric Oxide Supplements Good for Weight Lifting?

 Does taking nitric oxide supplements have any negative side effects?

 There are no reported dangers of taking nitric oxide supplements at the recommended dose.
-However, if you have hypotension, you might want to avoid them, as they may cause you to feel lightheaded.
+However, if you have hypotension, you might want to avoid them, as it may cause you to feel lightheaded.

 Both supplements contain L-Arginine and Citrulline Malate, which support physical endurance, enhance blood flow to allow for greater nutrient delivery and muscle building, and typically increase vascularity.

 Nitric Oxide supplements really helped me push through my plateau.
 Even to this day, I still take them.
 NO supplements are relatively cheap and give me great pumps at the gym.
 They also help me when I am on my morning runs.

 Hopefully, If you came to this article unsure of what nitric oxide is, you now know.
 Just remember, no supplementation will help you out-train a bad workout or override a bad diet.

 Eat well, lift every day, and be happy!